 - ADULT: Take each tp roll and cut a slit HALFWAY through.

 - Optional: Paint tp rolls a valentine's day color.
 You can see from the finished craft that not much shows through, but my kids have fun painting, so we painted them all shades of pink and purple.

 - ADULT: Bend the coat hanger to form a circle.

 - Using the slits cut halfway through the rolls, slide each of your tp rolls onto the hanger to form a big circle of tp rolls.

 - Cut out many, many heart shapes.
 Show children how to fold

-construction paper in half to make a symmetrical heart.
+construction paper in half to make a symmetrical heart:

 - One person can be doing this part while another is assembling the tp roll wreath base.
 This works well if you have crafters of different ages (the base is more difficult than cutting out hearts).

 - We made sets of fancy hearts by gluing hearts inside each other -- a large heart, medium heart, small heart and very small heart of varying colors were stacked and glued.
 Then we scattered around some small single hearts to fill in gaps

 - Tie a bow on the top if you want to.